serlo/serlo-editor-lti/README.md

 - Docker 26.0.0 or later

-1. Create local `.env` file and add required env values
+1. Create a copy of `.env.local.template` as `.env`
+2. (optional) Add secret values to `.env`
-2. `yarn` to install dependencies
+3. `yarn` to install dependencies
-3. `yarn dev` to start docker containers (hot reload)
+4. `yarn dev` to start docker containers

 Now, the editor is running locally.
+It will automatically restart when files get modified.

-## Saltire
+## Launch through Saltire

 1. Go to https://saltire.lti.app/platform, sign in, navigate to "Advanced options" and upload file `saltire-platform_[TYPE].config` of the